RTH-tools/crispron-BE/README.md

 ## Webserver

-You may wish to visit the webserver at https://rth.dk/resources/crispr, which alows for more more analysis out-of-the-box for small scale usage.
-However, see README\_webserv.md for a discussion of the differences to the off-line version presented here.
+You may wish to visit the webserver at https://rth.dk/resources/crispr, which allows for more more analysis out-of-the-box for small scale usage.
+However, see README\_webserver.md for a discussion of the differences to the off-line version presented here.

 ## Citations